-You’ll find Thermopolis, tucked among the foothills of the Owl Creek Mountains beside the Big Horn River.
+You’ll find Thermopolis, tucked among the foothills of the Owl Creek Mountains beside the Big Horn River in Wyoming.
 It’s one of those small, picturesque towns where the elevation is higher than the population.
 The town is renowned for the iconic white large letters on the side of Monument Hill that proclaim it home to the "World’s Largest Mineral Hot Springs."

 While that decades-old claim was more of a marketing campaign than truth, the town is a hot springs paradise with multiple places to slip into the hot mineral waters and soak.

 Originally part of the Wind River Indian Reservation, the Shoshone and Arapaho tribes sold this land to the United States in 1896 so that the healing waters of Big Horn Hot Springs would be available to the public.
 The pageant, held annually during the first weekend in August, is a celebration that recreates the signing of this treaty.